xieweiAlex/English_Learning/words/2020/words-Nov.md

 My finances were in a **deplorable** state of neglect.
 We **deplore** the accident.

-The stock market does not appear to be **fazed** by the ‘contested’ election, with the S&P 500 soaring +7.3% last week and jumping over +3% as I write my response to you -
+The stock market does not appear to be **fazed** by the ‘contested’ election, with the SThe stock market does not appear to be **fazed** by the ‘contested’ election, with the S&P 500 soaring +7.3% last week and jumping over +3% as I write my response to you -  P 500 soaring +7.3% last week and jumping over +3% as I write my response to you
 Investors may be **wagering**, in my view, that a Republican-controlled Senate may prevent the Biden administration from implementing **sweeping changes** to the tax code

 I've never had **pesto** sauce before.